Cov-ComSec/HelpfulResources/README.md

 If you are unable to follow these rules, the ComSec comittee may ban you or remove write permissions to the organisation, and all decisions are final.

+If you have any questions, feel free to ask us either on Discord or by ComSec@live.coventry.ac.uk

 Hope you can make this a great place/area to find materials,

 ComSec Comittee